 Should old AI articles be updated?

 Yes.
-AI tools, workflows, and user expectations change quickly, so older articles should be reviewed regularly.
+AI tools, workflows, pricing, model capabilities, and user expectations change quickly, so older articles should be reviewed regularly.

 Can AI refresh content automatically?

-AI can help draft improvements, but a human should review accuracy, tone, examples, and usefulness.
+AI can help draft improvements, identify weak sections, and suggest structure.
+A human editor should still review accuracy, tone, examples, usefulness, and sources.

 What makes a refreshed article better?

-Clear structure, practical examples, current context, useful FAQs, and honest limitations usually make the biggest difference.
+Clear structure, practical examples, current context, useful internal links, honest limitations, and a stronger answer to the reader’s question usually make the biggest difference.

 Bottom line